Powerful inaction, conspicuous absence, bountiful void

 Did you consider how important pauses, gaps, blanks and intervals, those scattered pieces of nothing can be?

 Someone asked the virtuoso pianist “Master how do you achieve your divine touch of the keys?”
 To which he answered “I do not hit the keys better than many other people.
 My secret is not there.
-My art is hidden in the way I lift my fingers away from the keys and also in the pauses, when I do not touch them.”
+My art is in the way I lift my fingers away from the keys and also in the pauses, when I do not touch them.”
 [8]

 Leave space for things to happen!
 Good advice for us Europeans.
 When you design your better mousetrap and bait it with cheese, leave room for the mouse too, advised Saki [9].